-Many people worry about choosing to buy a salvage car.
+Many people worry about choosing to buy a salvage vehicle.
 They worry that they will not be able to get a title for the vehicle, that they will have trouble insuring it, or that it simply will never get back to roadworthy condition.
 These fears are understandable, and those who do not take their time to learn about the vehicles they are considering could well run into these types of problems.
 However, that does not mean it is always a bad idea to buy a salvage car.
-In fact, it can be a great way to get a vehicle that you want for a fraction of what it would normally cost.
+It can be a great way to get a vehicle that you want for a fraction of what it would normally cost.
 Still, you need to consider a few things when you are considering buying salvage.

 What Is the State of the Vehicle?